forestgrape/coronavirus/coronavirus.md

 - RNA dependent RNA polymerase
 - cleavage other proteins and RNA [to check]

-##### s protein
+* ##### Spike Proteins
     Spike protein.
 These proteins point spike-like out of the spherical.
 This gives coronaviruses a corona (latin for crown or solar corona) like appearance under the electron microscope and therefore their name.
+The spike protein is
-##### rbd
+    * RBD
-The RBD is located in the S1 part of the spike protein and bind to the ACE2 receptor.
+        The RBDs are located in the S1 part of the spike protein and bind to the ACE2 receptor.

-### coronaviruses species
+### Coronaviruses Species
 [in work]
 #### sars-cov-1
 Betacoronavirus identified causing Sars in 2003/2004.